Edward Gierek: Crisis, protests, organised opposition

 The period of Gierek's rule is notable for the rise of organized opposition in Poland.
 Changes to the constitution proposed by the regime caused considerable controversy at the turn of 1975 and 1976.
-The intended amendments included formalizing the "socialist character of the state", the leading role of the PZPR and the Polish-Soviet alliance.
+The intended amendments included formalising the "socialist character of the state", the leading role of the PZPR and the Polish-Soviet alliance.
 The widely opposed alterations led to numerous protest letters and other actions, but were supported at the VII Congress of the PZPR in December 1975 and largely implemented by the Sejm in February 1976.
-Organized opposition circles developed gradually and reached 3,000–4,000 members by the end of the decade.
+Organised opposition circles developed gradually and reached 3,000–4,000 members by the end of the decade.

-Because of the deteriorating economic situation, at the end of 1975 the authorities announced that the 1971 freeze in food prices would have to be lifted.
-Prime Minister Jaroszewicz forced the price rises, in combination with financial compensation favoring upper income brackets; the policy ultimately was adopted despite strong objections from the Soviet leadership.
+Because of the deteriorating economic situation, at the end of 1975, the authorities announced that the 1971 freeze on food prices would have to be lifted.
+Prime Minister Jaroszewicz forced the price rises, in combination with financial compensation favoring upper income brackets; the policy was ultimately adopted despite strong objections from the Soviet leadership.
 The increase, supported by Gierek, was announced by Jaroszewicz in the Sejm on 24 June 1976.
 Strikes broke out the following day, with particularly serious disturbances, brutally suppressed by the police, taking place in Radom, at Warsaw's Ursus Factory and in Płock.
 On 26 June, Gierek engaged in the traditional party crisis-confronting mode of operation, ordering mass public gatherings in Polish cities to demonstrate people's supposed support for the party and condemn the "trouble makers".